Why Your Eyelash Glue Is Not To Blame

-We hear all too often that your glue was working before and nowall of a sudden it doesn't.
-If your eyelash adhesive is still in date and not expired, then this means that something has changed and trust us when we say, it's not the glue.
+We hear all too often that your lash glue was working before and now all of a sudden it doesn't.
+If your eyelash adhesive is still in date and not expired, then this means that something else has changed and trust us when we say 'it's not the glue'.

-Some glues are more liquidy than others so you will have to pick up more of it on the lash than if you are working with a glue that has a thicker consistency.
+Some glues for eyelash extensions are more runny than others so you will have to pick up more of it on the lash extension than if you are working with a glue that has a thicker consistency.
 You’ll grow to understand this much more as you continue to work with your glues.
 Ideally, you're looking for a little bulb of glue that is able to wrap around the extension and the natural lash, but that isn't so big it causes stickies.

-You need to get to know your glue as much as you would your future husband!
+You need to get to know your glue as much as you would your future spouse!
 Trust us - your relationship with your lash adhesive has to be for better or for worse if you want to continue working as a lash artist.
 You will definitely have to know everything about your glue if you want this relationship to last!
 Quit looking for the fastest lash glue on the market and start looking for the glue that's best for you - we promise you'll have better retention than ever before!